lucko/spark/README.md

 Unlike the other "profiler"-like functionality in spark, this component is *not* intended to be a full replacement for proper memory analysis tools.
 It just shows a simplified view.

+spark also includes functionality which allows "full" hprof snapshots to be taken.
+These can be then analysed with conventional memory analysis tools.

 ## Features

 ### WarmRoast features